DucManhPhan/DucManhPhan.github.io/_posts/2020-08-10-Introduction-to-Enterprise-Integration-Patterns.md

         It's very important to understand what exactly a message is.
 Because it's a data unit to transmit between systems.

+        Message contains two parts:
+        - header

+            The header contains metadata, which can be anything that the messaging system needs to deliver the message to a receiver, for example, timestamp.

+            If we know how Http works, then this model of a message will look familiar.
+An Http request and response also consists of headers with metadata and optionally, a body that contains application-specific data to get messages from a sender to receiver.

+        - payload

+            A payload is the actual content of the message.
+This can be any kind of data, and the meaning of the payload is application specific.
 <br>

 ## Messaging Channels

-If our system want to communicate with the other systems by decoupling them, we need to use these patterns to deal with it.
+If our system want to communicate with the other systems by decoupling them, we need to use Message Channel's patterns to deal with it.

+A message channel is an abstract idea of something that carries messages from a sender to receiver.
+There are many different ways to implement message channel.
+For example, queue, but a message channel is not always a queue.

 ![](../img/Architecture-pattern/EIP/messaging-channels/MessageChannelSolution.gif)